Bogan Gate: 20th century

 The town had a spurt of growth in the years immediately after the railway station opened.
 By 1903, Bogan Gate had a public school with 67 students, a police station, post office, sawmill, general store, butcher, baker, blacksmith and two hotels; the Bogan Gate Hotel (built 1899), which had 17 rooms, and the Railway Hotel.

 Bogan Gate had a population of 300 when the Shire of Goobang came into existence in 1906.
 By the 1920s, there was a general store employing 11 people, stock and station agencies, a bank, a doctor's surgery and another hotel.
 The Great Depression forced many residents to move in search of work to larger towns and cities.

 An explosives testing ground was established near Bogan Gate during World War II.
 The site was used by the Australian Army and Royal Australian Air Force to store munitions for decades.
 As of 2014, the former Defence site was leased to several companies.

 21st century

-Modern Bogan Gate has a public hall, school, police station, churches, hotel/motel/general store garage and a take-away food store.
+Modern Bogan Gate has a public hall, school, Post Office & hotel/motel.

-Recreational facilities include Burrawang Park, a craft shop in the old railway station, a nine-hole golf course and night-lit tennis courts.
+Recreational facilities include Burrawang Park, & a nine-hole golf course and night-lit tennis courts.

 A festival, that included a competition to find “Australia’s Biggest Bogan,” was held in the town in July 2019.